HasanYahya101/PricePulse-Vite/README.md

 ## Introduction

 This is a simple Stock Price viewing application.
-Upon entering the Stock ID, it gets the price, marketcap and last 6 months of available data and displays them.
+Upon entering the Stock ID: it gets the price, marketcap and last 6 months of available data for that stock and displays them.
 It uses [YH-FINANCE](https://rapidapi.com/apidojo/api/yh-finance/playground) API from `RAPID API`.

 ## UI Library